• Skip to primary navigation

 Coney Island

-Gaining much popularity in the recent years, Coney Island is an island just off the coast of Singapore, accessible by two bridges on both ends.
+Gaining much popularity in recent years, Coney Island is an island just off the coast of Singapore, accessible by two bridges on both ends.
 Still steeped in nature, it’s a perfect spot to get away from the hustle and bustle of the city.
 The western entrance is closest to a car park, and the island closes at 7pm, so make sure you’re out of there by then!

 Off Punggol Promenade Nature Walk